M1-CHPS/glhpc/docs/lecture2.md

 `make` will look for a file in the `cwd` named `Makefile` or `makefile`.
 You can directly call `make all`, `make clean`, etc.

----
+# Parallelism Basics

-## Introduction to parallelism
+## Parallelism Basics - Introduction

 Compiler optimization is only one side of high peformance computing.